 Look, I’m blown away by your method and your ability to really unpack what’s actually going on.
 That’s why I got involved.
 I’m in the middle of building a program.
 It’s going to be 10 steps to brain health for stroke survivors.
 I don’t think there’s another program out there.
 That gives people a whole bunch of different tools to improve brain health that they don’t have to be doctors to be able to implement or do, and breathing is going to be one of the modules.

 And of course, my understanding of breathing was nowhere near your level.
 So having this conversation with you has allowed me to really take that to the next level having now the book and all the things that you’ve referenced me to go back and read up on is going to really change that module.
-And it’s gonna make it enhance people’s recovery, because all of what I was trying to do was trying to decrease the inflammation in my brain four years ago without taking a steroid that had 60 side effects.
+And it’s gonna make it enhance people’s recovery because all of what I was trying to do was trying to decrease the inflammation in my brain four years ago without taking a steroid that had 60 side effects.

 And all of them were unpleasant and I experienced about 25 of them.
-So as I’m stroke survivors, we go through a lot of these chemicals and, and sometimes we think that it’s the only way and I believe that the pharmaceutical approach is the only way and I also don’t knock it because with that The steroids in the very earliest stages of my recovery, I might not have survived.
+So as I’m stroke survivors, we go through a lot of these chemicals, and sometimes we think that it’s the only way I believe that the pharmaceutical approach is the only way and I also don’t knock it because with that The steroids in the very earliest stages of my recovery, I might not have survived.

 And we have a lot of resources on view Taiko clinic Comm.
-So for instance, we put up a as much information in terms of showing the signs and what’s going on, and we’ve got videos there for us, mostly patni, etc. And I’ve got about a box, just DVD sets, and you know, it’s accessible, that people can start using a ticket even just even go onto YouTube and start looking, what’s the basis of it.
+So for instance, we put up as much information in terms of showing the signs and what’s going on, and we’ve got videos there for us, mostly patni, etc. And I’ve got about a box, just DVD sets, and you know, it’s accessible, that people can start using a ticket even just even go onto YouTube and start looking, what’s the basis of it.

 And when they feel that they’re making some progress, if he wants to go a little bit more in detail, get a book, read a book or something like that, you know, so it’s like, it’s totally accessible now, I visit Australia, generally every October, November to Sydney, and I love going to Australia.
-And I live there 20 years ago, that one year as a backpacker, worked in every pair factory in Melbourne, or outside of virgin Victoria, and I notice, you know, it was a great experience.
+And I live there 20 years ago, that one year as a backpacker, worked in every pair factory in Melbourne, or outside of Virgin Victoria, and I notice, you know, it was a great experience.
 So I always love going back to it.

 Excellent.
 I’m gonna look them up.
-And actually, are you going to be doing any public presentations or anything that we could get to to see in October?
+And actually, are you going to be doing any public presentations or anything that we could get to see in October?

 Sure, well come along to our course.
 And you know, we do have a course that was for our clients.
-So we were trying to come in and they said in the fee is quite reduced, and you sit in for two hours a day for four days and you get the entire instruction.
-So it would be a good way that if people feel they really want to kind of do it, all I say is if people are trying it for themselves, you know, if they are recovering from from cardiovascular health, don’t do the breath holds.
+So we were trying to come in and they said the fee is quite reduced, and you sit in for two hours a day for four days and you get the entire instruction.
+So it would be a good way that if people feel they really want to kind of do it, all I say is if people are trying it for themselves, you know if they are recovering from cardiovascular health, don’t do the breath holds.
 Just do that.
 Do the nose breathing, go for walks, gentle walks with your mouth closed, like gently work with your body as opposed to kind of pushing with it, you know, and I think people understand anyway, that they’re not going to take risks.